 Miller Ferry President William “Billy” Market was unable to confirm when or if the ferry would be making any trips today as the winds and high water continued to batter the island this morning.

-Residents and tourists who are stranded on the island will not be without something to do however as the annual tradition of the “Whisky Light” is scheduled for this afternoon at the Roundhouse Bar although it is unknown if the scheduled entertainers made it to the island before the suspension of ferry service.
+Residents and tourists who are stranded on the island will not be without something to do however as the annual tradition of the “Whisky Light” is scheduled for this weekend at the Roundhouse Bar although it is unknown if the scheduled entertainers made it to the island before the suspension of ferry service.

 Put-in-Bay and Lake Erie Fishermen are urged to exercise caution for several days after the winds and high water subsides as the surging then receding water will carry logs and debris into that water creating hazardous conditions.